 4 BEST WAYS TO BOOST METABOLISM

 - Limit fructose consumption and frequency – A diet high in fructose (fruit sugars and high fructose corn syrup) prevents your body from using fat for fuel because the fructose presents a quicker and more readily accessible energy source.
 It has also been found to increase risk for cardiovascular disease and metabolic disfunction.
 Other editors at Honestly make fun of me because I don’t eat very much fruit and I’m always talking about the importance of low sugar recipes but JJ agrees that it’s a really important thing to watch!
 It’s also part of why I roll my eyes when people go crazy for pressed juices as a health cleanse because some have even more sugar than a soda!
 JJ explains that fructose can only be metabolized by the liver and there is a limit to how much it can process each day, so when we have too much it goes unused and turns into fat.
 When we consume fructose consistently throughout the day our metabolism doesn’t have to pull from other bodily sources (fat) for fuel, so we’re not utilizing stored energy in the ways our body is naturally inclined to do.
+This does not mean you can never eat fruit!
 Signs that you are consuming too much fructose can include: you cannot go 4 hours without eating or feeling very low energy, or you lose weight but not at your waist.
 Foods that are high in fructose and should be limited include: apples, cherries, mangoes, watermelon and pears and any juices made with these ingredients.
 Foods containing high fructose corn syrup should ideally be completely eliminated from your diet, here are some unsuspecting places it can get slipped in: salad dressing, bread, granola, flavored yogurt, coffee creamer, sports drinks, jam and various condiments… so check your labels!

 - Get adequate sleep – When we are tired we reach for food, even if it’s not what we need.
 Sufficient sleep is linked to a multitude of benefits, including better immune system, mental and athletic performance, lower rates of disease, less overeating and improved mood.
 When you are well rested you have the energy and focus needed to stick with a healthy routine.
 Prepare yourself for better sleep by: